Updated: Jul 9

 If you are looking to acquire a shiny new business logo, or revamp your existing logo, there are some important factors you must first consider before you jump into using that free online logo maker.
-Most business owners don't know the "rules" of logo design, which can make it difficult to produce the perfect visual representation of their brand.
-So, what should a logo include, and how do your get your vision from just an idea to polished, finished product?
+Most business owners don't know the "rules" of custom logo design, which can make it difficult to produce the perfect visual representation of their brand and online presence.
+So, what should a logo include, and how do you get your vision from just an idea to a polished, finished product?

 Check out these 6 hot tips on how to get your logo from drab to fab regardless of what design skills or design experience you may have.
 These insights will help you to learn the main logo design considerations that professional logo designers use before you create (or recreate) this vital marketing element.

 1. Get Everyone Involved with the Logo Design Process

 As you start on the logo layout specifics, schedule some brainstorming sessions with your team.
-This is an opportunity to collect input on color, design, style and other elements to consider when creating a logo.
-You can even ask team members to sketch their logo ideas out, so that you can decide which ones to further develop.
+This is an opportunity to collect input on color, design, style, and other elements to consider when creating a company logo design.
+You can even ask team members to sketch their logo ideas out so that you can decide which ones to further develop.

 2. Make Sure Your Logo Fits With Your Business

-By way of example, if your company is a financial firm, then a pink, bubbly logo with a face on it is likely not appropriate.
+By way of example, if your company is a financial firm, then a pink, bubbly logo with a face on it is likely not the appropriate design solution.
 But if you sell cotton candy or ice cream, pink and bubbly is more on message.
 Do some research on other businesses in your industry to get an idea of just how serious or lively you can get, based on your competitors, as you learn how to design your own effective business logo for all your marketing materials.
 Even with no professional design background, it's possible to put together beautiful designs that will represent your business accurately.

 3. Keep your Business Logo Simple

 One important thing to keep in mind is for your business logo to remain simple.
 It's the logos that are simplistic that are not difficult to remember.
-You want your audience to immediately identify your company by your logo, so a design that is complex will make that much more difficult.
+You want your audience to immediately identify your company by your logo, so a choice full of design details that are complex will make that much more difficult.
 It happens all too often that a professional business will create an overly busy and generally bad logo design without realizing the impact it could have.

-Think about some of the logos you know and immediately recognize and consider how simple they are, like that of the Nike swoosh.
-Keep this "rule" on the forefront of your mind as you focus on creating a logo design that your potential customers will remember and identify with.
-If you're having difficulty with keeping things simple and minimalist, you might benefit from The Hive's logo design services, to help keep your vision on track and fine tune your logo into a recognizable brand.
+Think about some of the logo design elements you know and immediately recognize and consider how simple they are, like that of the Nike swoosh.
+Keep this "rule" at the forefront of your mind as you focus on creating a logo design that your potential customers will remember and identify with.
+If you're having difficulty with keeping things simple and minimalist, you might benefit from The Hive's professional logo designer services, to help keep your vision on track and fine-tune your logo into a recognizable brand.

 4. Consider your Logo Color Palette

-Color scheme is just another element that says a lot about your brand and should be considered in your logo design.
-The science behind color theory speaks to how the colors you choose will influence how your brand is seen by consumers.
+The color scheme is just another element that says a lot about your brand and should be considered in your logo design.
+The science behind color theory speaks to how the color options and color combinations you choose will influence how your brand is seen by consumers.

 For example, blue is a color that many businesses use to position themselves as professional and reliable.
-Whereas restaurants are more likely to use red, because this color has been said to make people hungry.
-Other colors like orange and yellow are all great attention grabbers, while green symbolizes growth, money, and consumerism.
+Whereas restaurants are more likely to use red because this color has been said to make people hungry.
+Other colors like orange and yellow are all great attention grabbers, while color variations of green symbolize growth, money, and consumerism.

 5. Be Sure Your Logo will Look Good at Any Size